iSaurabhMeshram28/Learning-OpenGL/README.md

 Step 1: Setting Up ImGui

-A. Download ImGui
+a.
+Download ImGui

 Clone the ImGui repository from GitHub:

 ```bash
 git clone https://github.com/ocornut/imgui.git
 ```
-B. Include ImGui in the Project
+b.
+Include ImGui in the Project

 Navigate to the imgui folder and add the following files to the it: